 Now start httpd service and enable to start on boot using below commands.

 In step 1 we already have installed required yum repository in your system.
-Lets use following command to install MySQL server on your system.
+Let’s use the following command to install MySQL server on your system.
+If you want to install MySQL 5.7 visit this tutorial.

 Apply security on mysql and also set root user password.